-Tickets come at many prices depending on the period and age, a one-day passport can cost up to 7,400 yen and the two-day passport can cost up to 13,200 yen.
+Tickets come at many different prices depending on the period and age, a one-day passport can cost up to 7,400 yen and the two-day passport can cost up to 13,200 yen.
 Or you can go for the “After 6 Passport” and enjoy the park after 6 PM on weekdays (excluding National Holidays) for only 4,200 yen.

-Tokyo Disneyland or DisneySea are most likely very busy all year long, but there are specific times of the year when the parks get notably crowded and the lines get too time-consuming.
-Although it’s very fun with all the special themes and shows on special occasions, avoiding visiting the park on weekends, public holidays, special events (e.g. Valentine’s Day, Christmas, New Year’s Eve, Golden Week) is something you need to consider, most especially if you are on a short trip to Japan.
+Tokyo Disneyland or DisneySea are usually very busy all year long, but there are specific times of the year when the parks get notably crowded and the lines get too time-consuming.
+Although it’s very fun with all the special themes and shows on special occasions, avoiding visiting the park on weekends, public holidays, special events (e.g. Valentine’s Day, Christmas, New Year’s Eve, Golden Week) is something you need to consider, especially if you are on a short trip to Japan.

-Save time and enjoy the convenience of Japanese trains with a sense of cuteness with the Tokyo Disney Resort Line – a monorail that runs around Tokyo Disney Resort, providing transportation between JR Maihama Station (Resort Gateway Station) and major destinations within the Resort such as the Disneyland Station, DisneySea Station, and the Bayside Station.
+Save time and enjoy the convenience of Japanese trains with a sense of cuteness with the Tokyo Disney Resort Line – a monorail that runs around Tokyo Disney Resort, providing transportation between JR Maihama Station (Resort Gateway Station) and major destinations within the Resort such as the Disneyland Station, DisneySea Station, and Bayside Station.
 Just like the parks, if you are visiting on special occasions such as Easter or Christmas, you might be lucky to enjoy the original Disney decorations inside the monorail.

-The ticket prices start at as low as 260 yen for adults and 130 yen for children (11 years old and under) for a trip around the marvelous Tokyo Disney Parks.
+The ticket prices start at 260 yen for adults and 130 yen for children (11 years old and under) for a trip around the marvelous Tokyo Disney Parks.
 They also have day passes if you are planning to use the line more than twice which can help you save a bit of money.

 A day in a Disney Park can be very long and very exhausting.
 You definitely don’t want to spend 12 hours in uncomfortable shoes (e.g. high heels) or get your luxurious branded outfit worn out!
 You will definitely see some overly fashionable couples in the park, but remember, not everyone can rock the look and keep their cool like them.
 Perhaps wearing your most comfortable pair of sneakers will allow you to visit more attractions and have more fun.